jamessoni/MSc_Thesis/README.md

 * PredGAN_Enhanced.ipynb
 * DA-PredGAN_Enhanced.ipynb

-The predictive model notebooks exist as *PredGAN_Enhanced.ipynb* and *DA-PredGAN_Enhanced.ipynb*, however the other notebooks are vital for to produce the saved variables (e.g. .pkl file of POD coefficients etc.) necessary for the models to run.
+The predictive model notebooks exist as *PredGAN_Enhanced.ipynb* and *DA-PredGAN_Enhanced.ipynb*, however the other notebooks are vital to produce the saved variables (e.g. POD coefficients etc.) necessary.

 Additionally, *Results.ipynb* notebook exists within the repository, highlighting some of the most important plots produced and those found within the report.

+Functionality of the system requires calling functions from *vtktools.py* and *tools_io.py*, python scripts from the open-source [Fluidity](https://github.com/FluidityProject/fluidity) Computation Fluid Dynamics software package.
+This is therefore placed within the repository for ease of availability.

-The repository further includes a *license.txt*, *requirements.txt*.
+The repository further includes a *license.txt* and *requirements.txt* files.

+For further reading please refer to the [documentation].

 ### Getting started / Pre-requisites
 ----------------------------------
+Although the notebooks can be run locally it is the recommendation to use the Google Colab platform, as use of the GPU's can significant reduce run time.

-Installation
+#### Installation
 Clone or download the [Research Project Repository](https://github.com/acse-2020/acse2020-acse9-finalreport-acse-jsi18.git) to your local machine

-Requires having *vtktools.py* and *tools_io.py* within the local repository, from the open-source [Fluidity](https://github.com/FluidityProject/fluidity) Computation Fluid Dynamics software package.
+Change to the cloned directory.

+    pip install -r requirements.txt

+Ensure to *execute* the scripts in the order at which they are presented in the section above.
+This is due to dependency variables being defined and saved by each notebook.

 To execute the .ipynb scripts:
 Open the scripts in a jupyter notebook instance and click:

-    Run or Run all
+    Run / Run all
-Command line:

-     $jupyter nbconvert --to notebook --execute <notebookfilename>.ipynb

-''' NEED BELOW??

-Requirements/dependencies</br>
-To install the packages/requirements:

-     $ conda env create -f environment.yml
-     $ conda activate py3ml
-     $ python -m ipykernel install --user --name=python3
+Note: The first two cells are commented and should remain as such unless using the Google Colab (recommended) platform.

+License: GNU General Public License v3.0